jsdom/jsdom/README.md

 - `strictSSL` can be set to false to disable the requirement that SSL certificates be valid.
 - `userAgent` affects the `User-Agent` header sent, and thus the resulting value for `navigator.userAgent`.
 It defaults to <code>\`Mozilla/5.0 (${process.platform || "unknown OS"}) AppleWebKit/537.36 (KHTML, like Gecko) jsdom/${jsdomVersion}\`</code>.

 You can further customize resource fetching by subclassing `ResourceLoader` and overriding the `fetch()` method.
-For example, here is a version that only returns results for requests to a trusted origin:
+For example, here is a version that overrides the response provided for a specific URL:

 ```js
 class CustomResourceLoader extends jsdom.ResourceLoader {